1rgs/MeGPT/readme.md

-# MeGPT: Fine-tune a Language Model from your iMessage Conversations
+# MeGPT: Fine-tune a Language Model with your iMessage Conversations

 MeGPT allows you to fine-tune a large language model on your own messages, enabling you to talk to yourself.